Christ does not sit at the right hand of God

 John 10:17 Therefore doth my Father love me, because I lay down my life, that I might take it again.

 God hath raised Himself from the dead; this is a miracle that no man could perform.
-Jesus is not a man in the sense that we think of men.
+Yahweh who was manifest in the flesh as Yahshua is not a man in the sense that we think of men.